-Men love black.
-And our shopping habits say so.
-According to retail analyst Edited, black was the most popular colour in menswear in 2015, accounting for 32% of total clothing sales.
-And we’re seeing more gents go the all-black route, forgoing any light or colour for clean, minimal monochrome.
+The result?
+We’re seeing more gents go the all-black route, forgoing any light or colour for clean, minimal monochrome.
 But, knowing how to wear all-black, is more than just heading to the shops and stockpiling anything dark.
 Do it wrong and you could be reliving your emo days of 2005.

 The all-black triple-threat – shirt, tie and suit – is a surefire way to stand out and look chic at your next dinner party.
 Or merit you look of the week on the red carpet (if that’s how you roll Mr. Celeb).